delphix/masking-initializer/README.md

 2. User runs this back up script on the masking engine.
 3. User wants to restore that masking job to another engine.
 They can achieve this as long as `my_file_format.txt`  is next to the backup file, or in the backup folder.

+# JDBC Drivers

+Unfortunately the masking engine does not provide a way to retrieve JDBC driver files that have been uploaded, so this tool has no way to retrieve them at backup.
+However, masking engine does backup of JDBC Drivers MDS information.
+If a JDBC Driver is backed up, then if the user simply provides the required driver zip file at step up time, the JDBC Driver can be configured properly.
+For example:

+1. User sets up a JDBC Driver using driver zip file named `JDBC_DRIVER_<DRIVER_NAME>.zip`.
+It is important that driver zip file name should be use `JDBC_DRIVER_<DRIVER_NAME>`, eg. If `driverName` is `HANA`, then driver zip file should be named as `JDBC_DRIVER_HANA.zip`.
+2. User runs this back up script on the masking engine.
+3. User wants to restore that masking job to another engine.
+They can achieve this as long as `JDBC_DRIVER_<DRIVER_NAME>.zip` is next to the backup file, or in the backup folder.

 # Contribute